 Joe led bipartisan legislation to address our most significant challenges.
 Never one to shy away from taking on tough fights, Joe delivered major wins for Maryland families.
 He wrote and passed legislation to make historic investments in mental health, combat the rise in hate crimes, and address the fentanyl crisis.

 Joe took on the mental health crisis by attracting and retaining more mental health professionals in Maryland public schools.
 Ultimately amended into Governor Moore’s Educator Shortage Act, this bill will ensure Maryland students have a world-class education with access to the mental health resources they need.

 Joe introduced and gained unanimous, bipartisan support to pass the Josh Siems Act to dramatically improve fentanyl testing processes in Maryland hospitals.
 This new law will directly address the fentanyl overdose epidemic and ultimately save lives across our state.

 In response to the rising trend in hate crimes throughout Maryland, Joe passed a bill to establish the Commission on Hate Crime Response and Prevention to ensure that communities most impacted by this violence will have a voice in developing solutions.

 The bottom line: Joe has a record of partnering with colleagues to get big things done.

-Joe’s commitment to his community is motivated by the story of his family.
+Joe’s determination to defend our democracy is motivated by the story of his family.